fredlef/comfyui_projects/README.md

 ## Projects Included

+### Update notes

+- **Node Updates**
+   Gemini Generate Image Node v6 was replaced with Gemini Generate Image Node v8.
+The v8 version has removed models that do not return an image.
+The v8 version also has added the Gemini-3-Pro-Image_Preview model.
+- **Workflow Updates**
+	All workflows have been updated to have the Gemini Generate Image Node v8.

 ### 🧩 Custom Nodes: Comfyui_FSL_Nodes
 - **manual_alpha_mask_painter.py**
   Custom node to manually convert black mask areas into alpha transparency.
 Useful with GRIPTAPE when inpainting and creating the mask by right clicking on the loaded image and select load mask editor.
 Griptape requires an alpha channel mask.